AnjusriKandi/Sign-Language-Recognition/Readme.md

 - 🧠 Built with a **Convolutional Neural Network** for image classification
 - 📷 Takes **static hand gesture images** as input
-- 🎯 Predicts and classifies gestures representing **English alphabets (A–Z)** except J and Z which require hand movement
+- 🎯 Predicts and classifies gestures representing **English alphabets (A–Z)** except J and Z which require hand movement.
-- 📊 Trained and tested on a dataset of labeled hand sign images
+- 📊 Trained and tested on a dataset of labeled hand sign images.
-- 🔍 Simple preprocessing pipeline with image resizing, grayscale conversion, and normalization
+- 🔍 Simple preprocessing pipeline with image resizing, one-hot encoding and normalization, also augmented the data dynamically using ImageDataGenerator.

 ## 🛠️ Tech Stack